From the Cook

 Tips & Tricks (5)

-- Toast the Rice First 🍚Before adding any liquid, toast the arborio rice in butter and olive oil for 1-2 minutes to seal the starches on the outside, which creates that signature creamy interior while maintaining al dente texture.
+- Toast Your Rice First 🍚Before adding any liquid, toast the arborio rice in butter and olive oil for 1-2 minutes to seal the starches and create a firmer, more distinct texture in the finished risotto.

 Recipe Facts